 I. Internet Access at the Library

 Since demand is high users are required to sign-up for an Internet number at the Reference desk.
 This number allows you one hour of use on the Internet computers during peak demand, or two hours per day when no one is waiting.
-The five Express Internet computers allow 15 minutes of use per person per day.
-For those in a hurry this are a great choice and leave the ‘one-hour computers’ for those needing more time.
+The three Express Internet computers allow 15 minutes of use per person per day.
+For those in a hurry, this is a great choice and leaves the ‘one-hour computers’ for those needing more time.

 Printouts (8.5 x 11) cost $.20 per page for black and white prints and $.25 per page for color.
-The default is for black and white prints so be sure to change to the color printer if that’s what you need.
-Keep in mind you do not always have to print all the pages in a Web site but can be more selective.
-But since that option is fairly advanced we will discuss that when you actually want to limit the amount printed.
+The default is for black and white prints.
+If needed, be sure to change to the color printer.
+Keep in mind you do not always have to print all the pages in a website and can be more selective.
+Since that option is fairly advanced we will discuss that when you actually want to limit the amount printed.

 II.
 Comments about the Mouse and Navigating the Page: